 - 2020-2021 Fact Sheet

 - Fudan 2020-2021 Academic Calendar

 - First Semester: August to January (students may be able to complete all requirements by the end of December).

 - Second Semester: February to June.
 Note: Students who attend in the second semester will not be able to convocate in the spring.

 Full-time Course Load

 Exchange students at Fudan typically take about four courses, depending on the mix of undergraduate and LL.M. courses.
-Students selected to go to Fudan will consult with the School of Law and Director of Records & Enrollment, Patricia Acton, at Queen’s to determine the appropriate course load.
+Students selected to go to Fudan will consult with the School of Law and Director of Records & Enrollment, Margie Gordon, at Queen’s to determine the appropriate course load.